 • Be friendly, honest, and direct.

-• First names are often used even when first meeting with someone.
+• First names are often used even at first meetings.

-• Decision making is slow and patience is necessary.
+• Decision making is slow and patience required.

 • Collaboration is encouraged and top management will most likely consult and include subordinates in the process.